r3dlight/keysas/README.md

 - Signatures (for scanned files and USB keys)
     - Trusted (Outgoing) USB devices must be signed with Keysas-admin application
     - Each verified file signature is stored in the corresponding file report (.krp)
-    - Signatures are post-quantum proof (hybrid Ed25519/Diltithium5 scheme)
+    - Signatures are post-quantum proof (hybrid Ed25519/Ml-Dsa-87 scheme)
     - Private keys are stored using PKCS#8 format
     - x509 certificates are signed by the internal PKI (using Keysas-admin)
 - Authentication
   - Users can be authenticated using personal Yubikeys 5

+# Security
+  - This code has undergone a security audit conducted by [Amossys](https://www.amossys.fr/) an external company specialized in cybersecurity.
+Since this audit, all security patches have been applied to the current v2.5.
+See SECURITY.md for more information.

 # Keysas-core